Nottingham Playhouse: Performance history

-In 2013, an adaptation of The Kite Runner by Matthew Spangler produced by Nottingham Playhouse became the theatre's best selling ever drama up to that point in time.
-Autumn 2014 saw a successful UK tour of the piece and summer 2022 a Broadway revival at the Helen Haynes Theatre, again directed by Giles Croft.
+In 2013, an adaptation of The Kite Runner by Matthew Spangler produced by Nottingham Playhouse became the theatre's best-selling ever drama up to that point in time.
+Autumn 2014 saw a successful UK tour of the piece and in summer 2022 a Broadway revival at the Helen Haynes Theatre, again directed by Giles Croft.

-In 2014, 2015 and 2016 the Nottingham Playhouse and Headlong Theatre production of 1984 played at the Playhouse Theatre in London's West End to positive reviews.
+In 2014, 2015 and 2016, the Nottingham Playhouse and Headlong Theatre production of 1984 played at the Playhouse Theatre in London's West End to positive reviews.
 In Autumn 2015' it toured to Australia and the USA.
 In 2016' it was announced that the award-winning Nottingham Playhouse production of The Kite Runner would transfer to the West End from December 2016 to March 2017.
 The run was subsequently extended to the Playhouse Theatre in summer 2017 prior to a second UK tour.

 In 2013, the theatre was awarded £1m from Arts Council England to undertake upgrading of the theatre's energy efficiency.
-Fiona Buffini's 'Mass Bolero marked 2014 - a tribute to Nottingham born Jayne Torvill and Christopher Dean's gold medal-winning performance at the 1984 winter olympics in Sarajevo by the people of Nottingham.
-Over 800 Nottingham residents took part and the work has currently been viewed almost 80,000 times on YouTube.
+Fiona Buffini's Mass Bolero marked 2014 - a tribute to Nottingham-born Jayne Torvill and Christopher Dean's gold medal-winning performance at the 1984 Winter Olympics in Sarajevo by the people of Nottingham.
+Over 800 Nottingham residents took part.

-In 2017 Touched by Nottingham writer Stephen Lowe and starring Nottingham-born actress Vicky McClure became the Playhouse's then best-selling ever drama.
+In 2017, Touched by Nottingham writer Stephen Lowe and starring Nottingham-born actress Vicky McClure became the Playhouse's then best-selling ever drama.

 The highlight of its 70th anniversary 2018 season was The Madness of George III by Alan Bennett starring Mark Gatiss, Debra Gillett and Adrian Scarborough which achieved record-breaking box office figures and was seen by around 500,000 people internationally through NTLive.

-In 2020-21 the theatre presented a range of live and digital productions including the world premiere of James Graham’s new play, inspired by the pandemic, Bubble.
+In 2020-21 the theatre presented a range of live and digital productions including the world premiere of James Graham’s new play inspired by the COVID-19 pandemic, titled Bubble.
 Autumn 2021 saw the world premiere of Mark Gatiss’s adaptation of A Christmas Carol: A Ghost Story before a London transfer to the Alexandra Palace.
 A filmed version was released in cinemas in 2022.
+It was revived in 2023 starring Keith Allen and again transferred to Alexandra Palace.

+In November 2023 it was announced the first production of Dear Evan Hansen outside of London's West End would be co-produced by ATG Productions and Nottingham Playhouse.
+The new production will be directed by the Playhouse's artistic director Adam Penford and premiere at the Nottingham Playhouse on 9 September 2024 prior to a UK & Ireland Tour.

 Participation and education

-Through its Theatre In education (TIE) company Roundabout and, since 2004, in its own name Nottingham Playhouse has toured professional theatre in schools across the East Midlands.
-It's TIE work has also toured internationally.
+Through its Theatre In education (TIE) company Roundabout and, since 2004, in its own name, Nottingham Playhouse has toured professional theatre in schools across the East Midlands.
+Its TIE work has also toured internationally.
 It now runs classes and courses for all ages and includes a programme for people at risk of homelessness, learning disabled adults and runs ten youth theatres free of charge in the community.